infinum/android-handbook/Gradle build system.md

 }
 ```

-Let's break down modules' build.gradle into several parts:
+Let's break down the module's build.gradle into several parts:

 ###1.
 Default config
-Values defined in `defaultConfig` block override those in AndroidManifest.
+Values defined in the `defaultConfig` block override those in AndroidManifest.
-`defaultConfig` elements are applied to all build variants, unless that build variant has its own defaultConfig specified.
+`defaultConfig` elements are applied to all build variants, unless a build variant has its own defaultConfig specified.
-Example of usual `defaultConfig` block can be seen below.
+An example of a typical `defaultConfig` block can be seen below.

 ```gradle
 defaultConfig {